swiftlang/swift-evolution/proposals/0102-noreturn-bottom-type.md

 The ability to express `@noreturn` thus exists in the language already and does not require an attribute.
 Once this concept is understood, answers to the other questions about `@noreturn` fall out naturally.
-`() throws -> NoReturn` clearly cannot return normally but can still throw.
+`() throws -> Never` clearly cannot return normally but can still throw.
 It becomes impossible for a function to claim both to not return and have a return type.
-Since `NoReturn` is a first-class type, it can propagate naturally through generic operators without requiring overloading or new generics features.
+Since `Never` is a first-class type, it can propagate naturally through generic operators without requiring overloading or new generics features.
 The net result is a simpler, more consistent, and more expressive model for handling nonreturning functions.